MicrosoftCloudEssentials-LearningHub/Agentic-AI-Media-Assistant/README.md

 3. **Verify Enhanced Agent Architecture**:
    - Go to the [MSFT Foundry Portal](https://ai.azure.com).
    - Navigate to your project -> **Build** -> **Agents**.
-   - You should see the specialized media agents listed:
+   - You should see the 5 specialized media agents listed:
-     - Main Orchestrator (Thumbnail Orchestrator) - Request Router
+     - Main Orchestrator - Request Router
      - Image Cropping Specialist
      - Background Modification Agent
      - Thumbnail Generation Agent
+     - Video Processing Agent
+   - **Agent IDs are automatically stored in Azure Key Vault** and retrieved by the web app

       > E.g